zuozhenggh/learning-library/oci-library/OCI-CTD/lab1-access-oci-console/intro.md

 # Getting started in Oracle Cloud Infrastructure

-## Let's start!
+## Introduction

 During this workshop you will work in a shared tenancy.
 Your instructor will provide information regarding your login credential.

+Estimated Lab Time: 10 minutes

+### Objectives
+* Succesfully login to OCI
+* Explorer the OCI Console

-### Connecting to the OCI Console
+## **Step 1**: Log in to OCI and explorer OCI Console

-Please go to https://www.oci-workshop.com/login and select the correct region for your workshop.
+Please go to [oci-workshop.com](https://www.oci-workshop.com/login) and select the correct region for your workshop.
 This link will take you to the login page of the cloud tenancy you will use during this workshop.

 ![](images/oci-login.png " ")

 Your instructor will provide you with your User Name and Password.
 Accept the term of service and you will be directed to the main OCI Console page.

-### The OCI Menu Bar

 At the top of the OCI Console page you will see the main menu bar.